 Moods and autism spectrum disorder: what to expect

 Ups and downs are a normal part of life for all young people.
-But teenagers with autism spectrum disorder (ASD) can have more frequent or more severe mood swings than typically developing teenagers.
+But teenagers with autism spectrum disorder (ASD) can have more frequent or more severe mood changes than typically developing teenagers.

-It might sometimes be hard for you to work out if your child’s behaviour is because she’s a teenager or because she has ASD.
+It might sometimes be hard for you to work out whether your child’s behaviour is happening because she’s a teenager or because she has ASD.

 Your child’s moods might seem random.
-Problem behaviour – such as tantrums, violence or aggression – might start or get worse.
+Problem behaviour – like tantrums, violence or aggression – might start or get worse.
 Your child might get cranky, cry, scream, fidget or giggle a lot.
 Or he might find it hard to adapt to change, or have trouble concentrating.

-A lot of this behaviour happens because children with ASD can find it hard to:
+This behaviour often happens because children with ASD can find it hard to:

 - identify which emotion they’re feeling